MoTTTT/podzone/docs/technicalStaticSite.md

 # Wrapping static site functionality into a helm chart

+Kubernetes object specifications can be applied to the cluster manually using `kubectl`.
+However, as these objects increase in number, an abstraction above that of Kubernetes objects is useful, if not necessary.
+This is where helm plays a role, allowing sets of objects to be managed collectively, and provides a mechanism to externalise key aspects of configuration.
+This is achieved with a templating language, leaving the key configuration items isolated and aggregated.
+This in turn, together with a configuration value overriding facility, allows for the same package to be re-used with only the key configuration items requiring further management.

+## static-site

+The kubernetes objects required for a static site have been refactored into a dedicated github repo: <https://github.com/MoTTTT/static-site.git>

-An open sourced helm chart has been published.
-If anyone else has this **exact** same requirement or use-case, then it would save a bit of work for others.
-Hope so.
+The helm chart has been published on [Cloudsmith](https://cloudsmith.com).
+It is available here: <https://cloudsmith.io/~q-solutions/repos/static-site/packages/>.

+If anyone else has a similar requirement or use-case, then it would save a bit of work.
+I hope so, and welcome feedback.

 ## Helm Chart description

-Hardened Apache Web Server with git-sync, and LetsEncrypt certificate
+**Hardened Apache Web Server with git-sync, and LetsEncrypt certificate**

 This Helm Chart contains the following resources: